lf-lang/lf-avp-demo/README.md

     Cyber-Physical Systems".
 21st ACM/IEEE International Symposium on Formal Methods and Models for System Design (MEMOCODE), Hamburg, Germany, September 21-22 2023.

-The implementation uses the federated runtime and currently only supported by the C target.
+The implementation uses the federated runtime and is currently only supported by the C target.
 To be able to use this branch, clone the [Lingua Franca](https://github.com/lf-lang/lingua-franca) repository.

 Note: